 Enjoy Polish cuisine from local vendors while listening to live polka music.
 Make sure to browse the marketplace, where you will find goods from more than 50 local artists, artisans, and other local vendors.

 One of the best ways to find unique and gorgeous gifts for your holiday shopping is at a local craft festival.
-The Winter Art and Craft Festival in Saginaw is a perfect example!
+The Winter Wonderland Craft Bazaar in Saginaw is a perfect example!

 Southeast Michigan/Metro Detroit Winter Festivals